makrai/notes/fabbri2007-SummEval.md

   rewrites these sentences with a Pointer Generator Network
   * In addition to maximum likelihood training a ROUGE-L reward is used to update the extractor via REIN-FORCE (Williams, 1992)
-* M10 Bottom-Up (Gehrmann+ 2018) introduce a bottom-up approach whereby
+* M10 Bottom-Up: (Gehrmann+ 2018) introduce a bottom-up approach whereby
   * a content selection model restricts the copy attention distribution of a pretrained Pointer Generator Network during inference
 * M11 Improve-abs (Kryściński+ 2018) extend the model of Paulus+ (2017) by